Couples counseling that goes deeper than just talking

 Most couples don't wake up one day and decide things are broken.
 Instead, it's a slow drift.
 You start arguing about the same things repeatedly.
 You stop sharing what's really going on inside.
 You find yourself feeling unheard, or worse — like your partner isn't even listening anymore.
 Life gets busy, and somewhere along the way, connection takes a back seat.

 If this sounds familiar, you're not alone.
-Couples from all over the Frisco and DFW area come to counseling at this exact crossroads — not because the relationship is over, but because both partners know something needs to shift.
+Couples from all over Frisco, Plano, McKinney, and the broader DFW area come to counseling at this exact crossroads — not because the relationship is over, but because both partners know something needs to shift.
+If you're trying to gauge whether you've reached that point, it helps to read about the signs couples need counseling.

 What couples counseling looks like